 SkyTeam continues to expand and change, as new airlines are included, such as China Eastern, China Airlines, Garuda Indonesia, Aerolíneas Argentinas, Saudia, Middle East Airlines and Xiamen Airlines, which all joined in 2010 or later.
 The addition of these new airlines, provided SkyTeam much stronger coverage in the Middle East, Asia, and Latin America, and the partnership is looking to continue to expand in areas like Brazil and India.

 SkyTeam members must meet the over 100 specific safety, quality, IT, and customer service standards (covering things from elite mileage recognition to lounge access) that are set by the organization; additionally, audits of member airlines are performed routinely to ensure that all requirements are being fulfilled.

-Perhaps even more important for business travelers, if you're a SkyTeam Elite Plus member, you are actually guaranteed a seat (economy class) or reservation on any SkyTeam long-haul flight, even if that flight is sold out—all you need to do to take advantage of that perk is call the airline at least 24 hours in advance.
+Perhaps even more critical for business travelers, if you're a SkyTeam Elite Plus member, you are actually guaranteed a reservation (full-fare Y-class) on any SkyTeam long-haul flight, even if that flight is sold out, all you need to do to take advantage of that perk is call the airline at least 24 hours in advance.